Money talks for PSG, Man City count cost of exit

 While money has talked for PSG, at least on the European stage after they splurged about 150 million euros (121.9 million pounds) on players in the close season, Manchester City's mega-rich Abu Dhabi's owners are counting the cost of a second successive season of continental failure.

 A 1-0 defeat in their final game at Group D winners Borussia Dortmund means the Premier League champions have finished bottom without a win.
-Their total of three points was the lowest haul from an English team in the Champions League group stage.
+Ajax Amsterdam claimed the Europa League place for finishing third, despite being crushed 4-1 by Real Madrid.

 Last season Manchester City were unfortunate to miss out on qualifying for the Champions League knockout stage having taken 10 points in their group but this time there were no excuses.